 It is therefore important that consideration is given to the impact your wishes as expressed in your wills, may have on the amount of stamp duty payable on your death.
 The reality is that with some fairly straightforward estate planning, the saving on stamp duty can be considerable, leaving your loved ones financially better off.
 Viberts can assist with the necessary arrangements for this expenditure and can advise as to whether any special exemptions may be applied.

-If you’re not sure where to start when it comes to making a will, why not take advantage of a FREE 30 minute telephone consultation.
-Together we can look at your personal circumstances and advise you on the best solution for you.
+If you’re not sure where to start when it comes to making a will, please get in touch.
+Together we can look at your personal circumstances and advise on the best solution for you.